Thursday, March 31, 2022

 I run the dishwasher, sometimes when it’s not even full.
 I put pots and pans and plastic in the dishwasher too.
 I lead a reckless life.
 All those years of hand washing pots, mistakes were made.

 I don’t worry about the fact that my grandson will only eat french fries and chicken.
-His aunt only ate condiments when she was his age; she has her own food blog now.

 My almost three year old grandson isn’t toilet trained yet.
 I also know he won’t go to school in diapers.
 I toilet trained his disabled auntie, it took five years.
 I got this.